microsoft/fast/packages/web-components/fast-ssr/docs/api-report.md

     matcher: Constructable<T>;
     render(behavior: T, renderInfo: RenderInfo, source: any, renderer: TemplateRenderer, context: ExecutionContext): IterableIterator<string>;
 }

+// Warnings were encountered during analysis:
+//
+// dist/dts/request-storage.d.ts:7:5 - (ae-forgotten-export) The symbol "getItem" needs to be exported by the entry point exports.d.ts

 // (No @packageDocumentation comment for this package)